 Sonia Ben Ouagrham-Gormley is an Assistant Professor in the Department of Public and International Affairs.
 Previously, she was a Senior Project Manager for the Center for Nonproliferation Studies and Editor-in-Chief of the NIS Export Control Observer.
 In 2002-2005 she conducted a study of the Anti-Plague System of Central Asia and the Caucasus.
 Dr. Ben Ouagrham-Gormley's main research interests are export controls and WMD-related trafficking in the former Soviet Union, the role of tacit knowledge in the transfer of BW knowledge, conversion of former biological and chemical facilities, and proliferation financing.
 She received her Ph.D. in Economics of Development at the Advanced School of Social Sciences in Paris, France.

 Trevor Thrall is an Associate Professor in the Department of Public and International Affairs and the Director of the Biodefense Program (BIO to come).
 He teaches courses in international security, political communication, and U.S. military intervention.
 His recently edited book, American Foreign Policy and the Politics of Fear: Threat Inflation since 9/11 (Routledge 2009), examined why and how the Bush administration was able to build public support for the war in Iraq in 2003.
 The companion volume to that work, Why Did the United States Invade Iraq?
 (Routledge 2011), collects competing explanations about why the administration decided to go to war in the first place.
-Prior to arriving at George Mason, Dr. Thrall was an associate professor at the Universtiy of Michigan-Dearborn where he directed the Master of Public Policy and Master of Public Administration programs.
+Prior to arriving at George Mason, Dr. Thrall was an associate professor at the University of Michigan-Dearborn where he directed the Master of Public Policy and Master of Public Administration programs.
 He received his Ph.D. in political science from Massachusetts Institute of Technology.

 Adjunct Faculty

 Denise Bakken’s research investigates the hypothesis that al Qaeda executes its missions using a business method approach.
 During her investigations, she has identified a value factor for mission execution, communication/influence factor for mission activity, WMD list potential and profile of WMD selection criteria.
 Subsequent work on an Office of Net Assessment effort led to the development of the Biotechnology Industry Competitive Intelligence Terrorism Threat Analysis Tool, a biotechnology innovations and advancement monitor used to estimate the penetration of mal-intentioned organizations or individuals who seek to exploit the industry’s capabilities to threaten the interests of the United States and its allies.
 Dr. Baken retired as an Army Colonel after 28 years and a career that included positions as Chief of Staff for the Special Assistant to the Deputy Secretary of Defense for Chemical and Biological Protection where she developed and implemented chemical and biological warfare healthcare policies for the Department of Defense.
 Most recently she was Director, Biodefense Programs at the Center for Innovative Technology, Herndon, Virginia.
 She is currently Adjunct Assistant Professor of Biodefense and Biosecurity at the University of Maryland University College and Affiliate Faculty, Public and International Affairs at George Mason University.
-Dr. Baken is currently President of Shield Analysis Technology, LLC, Manassas, Virginia.
+Dr. Bakken is currently President of Shield Analysis Technology, LLC, Manassas, Virginia.